salitomeyo/learning-documentation/notes/books.AboutFace.Chapter1.md

 The product development has a conflict of interest, the developers who build our products are also the ones to design them.
 They are often face with the choice between ease of coding vs ease of use

-We need to make sure `the people designing the products are not the same people building it`, even with the best intentions is simple not possible for a person to advocate for the user, the technology and the business at the same time
+We need to make sure `the people designing the products are not the same people building it`, even with the best intentions is simply not possible for a person to advocate for the user, the technology and the business at the same time

 ### Lack of design process